d4min/hangman/README.md

 - Defines the variable 'word_list' which is a list of words that the python script will use as the word to be guessed during the Hangman game.

-- Imported the random library in python to allow the script to assign the variable 'word' a random word from the pre-defined list of words.
+- Imports the random library in python to allow the script to assign the variable 'word' a random word from the pre-defined list of words.
 ```python
 import random